-When you disable a sharing policy, users who are provisioned to use the sharing policy won't be able to view or share calendar and contact information with the domains specified in the policy.
-However, you can't remove a sharing policy until all the users who are provisioned to use the policy have the sharing policy setting removed from their mailboxes.
+Although you can't remove a sharing policy until all the users who are provisioned to use the policy have the sharing policy setting removed from their mailboxes, you can disable the policy.
+When you disable a sharing policy, users who are provisioned to use the sharing policy won't be able to view or share calendar and contact information with the external domains specified in the policy.

 |When the sharing policy is disabled, users provisioned to use the policy will continue to share information until the Sharing Policy Assistant runs.
 To specify how often the Sharing Policy Assistant runs, use the Set-MailboxServer cmdlet with the SharingPolicySchedule parameter.|

 Looking for other management tasks related to sharing policies?
-Check out Managing Federated Delegation.
+Check out Managing Federated Sharing.